 Pubs have played a big part in Glasgow’s history.
 The majority of Glasgow’s men would visit their local every day!
-As a result of this, there was many attempts to stop alcohol consumption.
+As a result of this, there were many attempts to stop alcohol consumption.

-There has been bans on buying your friends a drink known as NO TREATING and there has been bans on alcohol consumption all together.
+There have been bans on buying your friends a drink known as NO TREATING and there have been bans on alcohol consumption altogether.
 This resulted in a multitude of unlicensed premises (Shebeens) all over Glasgow.

 In 1894 some Shebeens would charge up to 3 or 4 pence a pint!
 That was a lot of money back then.
 The Shebeens were mostly in ordinary living rooms caravans or sheds.
 They had sophisticated equipment for distilling and brewing.
 The shebeener’s would hire an array of people to be “Shebeen Watchers”.
 These would range from old women hanging out of their windows keeping an eye out for police, also ordinary men and women would follow undercover police coming out of the station.

 There were constant raids from police looking for the “distillers”, but these were often well hidden in the surrounding homes.
 Hidden under the floorboards, hidden in the walls, anywhere that they thought would fool the police.
 On one occasion, the police knew where people were getting illegal liquor and even knew the tenants of the flat.
 After nearly a year without proof and 8 raids later the police finally got them.